19 Thailand Travel Tips for Solo Visitors [in 2023]

 Oh, yeah, there is this other festival in Thailand that you might have heard of.
 It’s called the Full Moon Party and it too is an experience.

-10. But You Should Go Anyway if You Can
+14. But You Should Go Anyway If It Re-Opens

 With that said, the Full Moon Party can be fun and it is definitely a unique experience.
 When I went in April, it wasn’t nearly as overcrowded as I expected, there was lots of interesting entertainment, and I was surprised by just how gorgeous the beach was.

-So if you’re in the area anyway and inclined, go ahead and have some fun.
+So if they ever restart the party, and you’re in the area anyway, go ahead and have some fun.
 Just don’t be one of those drunk fools who makes an embarrassment out of visitors to Thailand.

 I know, I know, “watch the sunset” seems like a pretty lame solo travel tip right?